kyverno/policy-reporter-docs/docs/policy-reporter/email-reports.md

 # E-Mail Reports

-Sends automatically and regularly email reports over a configured SMTP server to one ore more emails.
-It supports filter and channels to send only a subset of namespaces or sources to dedicated emails, this is useful in multi tenant environments.
-You can also filter on the root level.
+Email reports can be sent either over SMTP or, if enabled, through Microsoft Graph API.
+Reports can be scheduled, filtered, and split into channels so that different teams only receive the namespaces or sources that matter to them.

-Currently two types of reports are available.
+There are two report types:

 ## Summary Report